 - Click-and-mortar that combines brick and mortar with eCommerce.

 Online and in-person retail have their own advantages.
 For example, brick and mortar offers customers the ability to experience products in person, which can be a bonus for items that are high-touch, such as furniture or clothing.
-On the other hand, online shopping offers consumers convenience — who doesn’t love to shop in their pajamas?
+On the other hand, online shopping offers consumers convenience — who doesn’t love to shop in their pyjamas?
 It’s also a way to gather more information about products, especially when including videos or product specs.
-While 96% of Americans buy online, they spend 65% of their shopping budget in physical stores, according to Big Commerce.
+In a Google survey, 46% of shoppers said they liked to confirm inventory online before going to a physical shop to buy.

 It may be tempting to keep each type of commerce in its own lane, but retailers that take a click-and-mortar, digital-first approach may have an advantage when it comes to providing customers with the best level of service.